CRI Cray-1A S/N 3

 — NCAR Science (@NCAR_Science) December 9, 2021

 The Cray-1A was very stable compared to the CDC 7600, representing a significant improvement in mean-time-to-failure rates.
-In good times, the 7600 hardware or software had failed at least once a day, often four to five or more times, wheras the CRAY would run for several days and most often failed only because of disk problems.
+In good times, the 7600 hardware or software had failed at least once a day – often four to five or more times – whereas the Cray-1A would run reliably for several days and most often failed only because of disk problems.

 The CDC 7600 was used as a front end to the Cray-1A.
-Incoming work flowed through the 7600, which also retrieved necessary archival files for use on the Cray from NCAR's TeraBit Memory (TBM) tape-based mass storage system.
-Users migrated their jobs to the Cray rather slowly at first, and continued to use the 7600 for data handling chores.
+Incoming work flowed through the 7600, which also retrieved archival files needed for use on the Cray1-A from NCAR's TeraBit Memory tape-based mass storage system.
+Users migrated their jobs to the new system rather slowly at first, and continued to use the 7600 for data-handling chores.

-NCAR's Cray-1A, S/N 3, had a 12.5-nanosecond clock, eight 64-element vector registers, 1 million 64-bit words (8 megabytes) of high-speed memory and sixteen DD-19 "high-speed" disk drives, each with a capacity of three-hundred megabytes and a transfer rate of 4.5 megabytes per second.
-The Cray-1A could chain floating-point vector add and mutliply instructions together to produce two floating point operations (FLOPs) per clock; thus the Cray-1A had a peak speed of 160 megaflops.
+NCAR's Cray-1A had a 12.5-nanosecond clock, eight 64-element vector registers, 1 million 64-bit words (8 megabytes) of high-speed memory and 16 DD-19 high-speed disk drives, each with a capacity of 300 megabytes and a transfer rate of 4.5 megabytes per second.
+The Cray-1A could chain floating-point vector add and multiply instructions together to produce two floating point operations (FLOPs) per clock; thus the Cray-1A had a peak speed of 160 megaflops.
 Overall, the throughput of NCAR's Cray-1A was estimated to be about 4.5 times that of its CDC 7600.

-When NCAR's first Cray-1A was delivered, CRI was still working on its operating system, Fortran compiler and other software.
-Staff members of Cray's software development organization spent the latter half of 1977 on site at NCAR doing development work, and in 1978, Cray's first standard software package consisting of the Cray Operating System (COS), the first automatically vectorizing Fortran compiler, the Cray Fortran Translator (CFT), and the Cray Assembler Language (CAL) were introduced.
+When NCAR's first Cray-1A was delivered, CRI was still working on its operating system, Fortran compiler, and other software.
+Members of Cray's software development staff spent the latter half of 1977 doing development work on site at NCAR.
+In 1978, Cray's first standard software package was introduced, consisting of the Cray Operating System, the first automatically vectorizing Fortran compiler, the Cray Fortran Translator, and the Cray Assembler Language.